ghdl/ghdl/doc/contribute.rst

 please tell us.
 English is not our mother tongue, so this documentation may not be well-written.

 Likewise, rewriting part of the documentation or missing content (such as examples) is a good way to improve it.
-Since it automatically is built from `reStructuredText` and `Markdown` sources, you can fork, modify and request the maintainers to pull your copy.
+Since it is built automatically from `reStructuredText`, you can fork, modify and push.
+The documentation will be shown in the GitHub Pages site of your fork: ``https://USERNAME.github.io/ghdl``.
+When you are done, request the maintainers to pull your copy.
 See :ref:`pull_request`.

 .. _pull_request: